mk2510/jointGraphMatchingAndClustering/README.md

 ## Quick start

-In the folder code there are 3 files.
+The three excetution files for the experiments are in the main directory.
 The first file is called `cmuHouse.m`.
 This file performs the experiments on the cmu House dataset.
 The second file is called `syntheticData.m`.
 Executing this file will display all graphs, which show the results of our synthetic data experiments.
 The third file is called `princetonShapes.m`.
 This will execute the experiments, of the helicopter and ship scenes.
+With the current setup the precalculated files will be loaded and displayed.
+To enable calculation the svl flag needs to be set to 0.
+The precalculated results might differ from the reexecuted ones depending on the used Matlab version.

 ##